Woollen manufacturing process

 8. Weaving

-The yarn is woven into fabric on an electrical ‘power loom’, as distinct from a human-powered ‘handloom’.
+The yarn is woven into fabric using an electrical ‘power loom’, as distinct from a human-powered ‘hand loom’.
 Longitudinal yarns (the warp) are combined with cross yarns (the weft) to produce patterned fabrics.

 Warp and weft in a plain weave

-Looms use shuttles which pass left and right with the cross yarns.
-A popular brand was the Dobcross loom, made by Hutchinson, Hollingworth & Co., Dobcross, near Manchester.
+Looms use shuttles which pass left and right to create the cross yarns (weft).
+A popular brand of power loom was Dobcross, made by Hutchinson, Hollingworth & Co., near Dobcross in the Manchester area.

 A Dobcross loom